Wafic Saïd: Saudi Construction

-Saïd's wealth was estimated at £1.5 billion by the Sunday Times Rich List in 2014.
-In 1995 Saïd co-founded Sagitta Asset Management, which handled his family's wealth and the assets of other ultra high-net-worth individuals and their families, it was sold to Fleming Family & Partners in 2005.
-Saïd also invested in the merchant bank established by Jonathan Aitken, Aitken Hume, and invested £5 million in the short-lived Sunday Correspondent newspaper.
-In the United States, Saïd invested in the National Bank of Washington and Garfinckel's stores.

 Al-Yamamah contract

 Saïd helped facilitate the al-Yamamah deal between the British and Saudi governments in the 1980s.
 The al-Yamamah deal is the biggest export deal in British history and has generated £43 billion in revenue for the British company BAE Systems.
 The Daily Telegraph has described Saïd as a 'key fixer' who 'helped broker' the deal, with the Guardian describing Said as the 'fixer at the heart' of the deal.

 The Guardian newspaper wrote that from the proceeds of al-Yamamah '[British] Police later calculated that more than £6bn may have been distributed in corrupt commissions, via an array of agents and middlemen'.
 In June 2007, the BBC's Panorama alleged BAE Systems had paid Prince Bandar "hundreds of millions of pounds" in return for his role in the al-Yamamah deals.
 Turki bin Nasser was also a recipient of money from BAE.

 An investigation into the al-Yamamah deal was opened by the British Serious Fraud Office (SFO) and later closed for reasons of national security after the Saudi Arabian government had threatened to withhold cooperation on anti-terrorist issues.

 In a 2007 statement issued by Saïd on the al-Yamamah deal said that he had "...never been the 'business manager' for anybody, let alone any member of the Saudi Royal Family, nor has he ever 'distributed commissions' to any member of the Saudi Royal Family".
 Saïd's role in al-Yamamah has led to him being described as an arms dealer, a term that he rejects.
 In 2001 Saïd said that the deal '... brought a huge boost to British industry: you are talking about thousands of jobs.
 But for some reason, which I cannot understand, the press want to portray this as a shady, mysterious deal ...
 Quite honestly, I thought I was doing this country a favour; I have never even sold a penknife.
 I was not paid a penny [for advising British Aerospace] but I benefited because the project led to construction in Saudi Arabia that involved my companies.'